MinnPost/object-sync-for-salesforce/docs/logging.md

 1. What statuses to log
 2. What triggers to log

 We recommend that you allow WordPress to automatically delete old log entries.
-If you want to do that, you'll have to enable that option, and also fill out hte settings for how often the plugin should delete and how often it should check.
+If you want to do that, you'll have to enable that option, and also fill out the settings for how often the plugin should delete and how often it should check.

 These settings together mean that the plugin will check at intervals, and when it finds log entries that meet its criteria, it will delete them.